-- Construction will continue on the Hudson's Hope shoreline protection berm. - This may include clearing and waste wood removal/disposal. - Riprap and berm filter material will be hauled from Portage Mountain Quarry and stockpiled at the berm site. - Excavation, processing, stockpiling and placement of berm fill material will occur on the berm site. - In-river works will occur including placement of rock in the river to construct the berm.
+- Construction will continue on the Hudson's Hope shoreline protection berm. - This may include clearing and waste wood removal. - Riprap and berm filter material will be hauled from Portage Mountain Quarry and stockpiled at the berm site. - Excavation, processing, stockpiling and placement of berm fill material will occur on the berm site. - In-river works will continue including placement of riprap, berm fill and berm filter in and adjacent to the river to construct the berm.